The Girl Who Leapt Through Time: 2002 TV film

 The novel was adapted into one third of the Shinshun!
 Love Stories anthology film starring members of the all-girl J-pop group Morning Musume.
 The segment was written by Toshio Terada, starring Abe Natsumi and directed by Kazuhiro Onohara.

 2006 anime film

 The Girl Who Leapt Through Time was produced by the animation studio Madhouse and distributed through Kadokawa Herald Pictures, first released in theaters in Japan on July 15, 2006.
 The film was later released on DVD on April 20, 2007 in Japan in regular and limited editions.
-The film features Riisa Naka, who later voices the protagonist Akari Yoshiyama in the 2010 live movie Time Traveller: The Girl Who Leapt Through Time, as the lead character, Makoto Konno, the niece of Kazuko Yoshiyama, who is the protagonist of the novel, and cousin of Akari Yoshiyama.
+The film features Riisa Naka, who later portrayed Akari Yoshiyama in the 2010 live action movie Time Traveller: The Girl Who Leapt Through Time, as the lead character, Makoto Konno, the niece of Kazuko Yoshiyama, who is the protagonist of the novel, and cousin of Akari Yoshiyama.

 2010 film

 A third Japanese live-action film adaptation of The Girl Who Leapt Through Time was announced in Yahoo Japan and released on March 13, 2010.
 The theme song of the film was performed by Ikimono-gakari.
 The movie features Riisa Naka, who previously voiced the protagonist Makoto Konno in the 2006 animated film The Girl Who Leapt Through Time (2006 film), as the lead character, Akari Yoshiyama, the daughter of Kazuko Yoshiyama and cousin of Makoto Konno.
 The film is a sequel to the original tale in which Kazuko's daughter, Akari, travels back in time to relay a message to Ken.